HOW DO I KNOW WHAT MORTGAGE IS RIGHT FOR ME?

 • How long do you plan to stay in the home?

 Once you have an idea of what your financial situation is and will be, you can seek a loan that will work best for your unique situation.
 For general background on loan options, see Understanding Home Loans and Mortgages.
-Here are seven of the most common loan types:
+For related insurance information, see Insurance for Mortgage Field Services and Property Preservation Companies.

 3. Interest-only mortgage.
 This mortgage features an initial period when payments cover only interest and none of the principal.
-The funds that would have gone to principal can be used for other purposes during that term.
 After the interest-only period ends, payments increase to amortize the loan over the remaining term.

 4. FHA loans.
 An FHA loan involves mortgage insurance provided through a federal program that enables lenders to offer financing to first-time buyers and borrowers with lower down payments.
 FHA down payments can be as little as 3% and are sometimes rolled into the mortgage, but FHA loans have statutory limits and property eligibility requirements.